clearent/android-idtech-sdk/README.md

 # android-idtech-sdk

+For Android version 8.

-This sdk contains everything needed to add android support to your app for interaction with an IDTech card reader that processes payments using Clearent's payment processing system.
+The sdk contains everything needed to add android support to your app for interaction with an IDTech card reader that processes payments using Clearent's payment processing system.
 The Clearent solution wraps IDTech's solution and handles the processing of the credit card data for you.
 Instead of handling the credit card data, a transaction token will be sent back to you via the public listener, allowing you to present this token back to Clearent when running a payment transaction (using the /rest/v2/mobile/transactions endpoint).

 The reader will be shipped to you with IDTech's default EMV configuration.
 Clearent has an EMV configuration based on an industry certification process that needs to be applied.
 When the reader is connected a call will be made to Clearent's system to retrieve the EMV configuration and apply it to the reader.